 Visits will usually be weekly for two hours on a Monday – Friday between 9.00am 5.00pm.
 The same volunteer will visit each week and most volunteer befrienders only visit one family - really building up rapport and trust with each other.

-You and the person you care for will agree together with the service coordinator and the volunteer a range of relevant and appropriate activities can be done at each visit.
+You and the person you care for will agree together with the support worker and the volunteer a range of relevant and appropriate activities that can be done at each visit.

 The day, time and duration of the visit will be agreed by you and the volunteer.

 - For you to take a short break within the house, to read, relax, do some gardening etc

 - For the volunteer to spend time with the person with dementia and do fun activities such as playing board games, listening to music, light housework as a meaningful activity, reading aloud

 - For you to spend time together with the volunteer and your loved one, to reduce loneliness

 - For you to go out to do something for yourself, if appropriate

 - The visit may also include short trips out with the volunteer such as visits to garden centres, afternoon tea or shopping

 By contacting Carers in Bedfordshire on 0300 111 1919, to register interest.
 Alternatively if you are in regular contact with a support worker, the service may be suggested.
 Please be aware that we are very limited to the availability and location of volunteers.